 Ralph Cahoon, Ship and Scrimshaw, oil on masonite, Collection of the Cahoon Museum of American Art, gift of Clare and Robert Dudley Harrington, Jr.

 Opening reception – Saturday, March 18 from 4:30 to 6:00pm

 This landmark exhibition is the first-ever retrospective of artist Paul Moro (1886-1953), whose oil paintings showcase a masterful vision of Cape Cod in the early twentieth century.
 Cape Cod was an important influence and inspiration to Moro and where he created some of his most memorable works.
 This exhibit surveys the body of work he created, including lushly rendered landscapes and energetic genre scenes.

 Exhibition sponsored by “A Former Member of the Cahoon Museum’s Board of Trustees”

 Paul Moro, Floral Bounty By The Bay, Dennis, 1936, oil on canvas

 Elizabeth Mumford: New Works

-May 3 – June 25
+May 3 – June 25, 2017

-Opening reception will be held on Friday, May 5 from 5:30 to 7:00pm
+Opening reception – Friday, May 5 from 5:30 to 7:00pm

 Liz Mumford’s nostalgic paintings of New England scenes and seaside life reflect a contemporary take on the simple pleasures and traditions of our American heritage.
 This exhibit highlights both Mumford’s signature style of painted tableaux with lettered borders drawn from such sources of New England wisdom as Benjamin Franklin’s Poor Richards Almanac, bible verses, and sea shanties and presents a new direction in her creative work, that of large-scale circular watercolors.